vlothec/TRASH/README.md

 --seqt path 		# path to the file with repeat family templates, the file needs to be formatted as described below.
 --par x 			# max number of cores used for multithreading, defaults to 1.
 If set as 0, TRASH will try to register as many cores as there are sequences, or maximum available, whichever is smaller.
 --randomseed x		# set a random seed for reproducibility of the repeat identification, seed from the previous run can be found in “TRASH_YYYYMMDDHHMMSS.out”.
---simpleplot		# output a plot with repeat coordinates and their sizes for each sequence (additionally to the circos plot).
+--N.max.div x       # (monomer splitting method) threshold score above which will look for divisions, the lower, the more loose.
+100 by default, meaning the method is turned off.
+--try.until x       # (monomer splitting method) max number of N divisions, the higher the longer repeats can be split.
+12 by default
+--smooth.percent x  # (monomer splitting method) smoothing factor for finding the histogram peaks, the higher the wider.
+2 by default

 ```

 ## Multithreading
 The script will utilize a maximum of 1 core per fasta sequence (not per file) if available.
-By default it will use 1 core, which can be controlled with -par flag.
+By default it will use 1 core, which can be controlled with --par flag.

 ## Higher Order Repeat (HOR) analysis
 TRASH is able to calculate HORs defined as multi-monomer repeat duplications.
-It does not try to create a 1-dimentional description of repeat monomers, but uses a 2-dimentional matrix of identity between repeats to find instances of consecutive rows of high similarity. -minhor and -maxdiv control how many repeats constitute a HOR and what is the maximum divergence score between repeats for them to be part of a HOR.
+It does not try to create a 1-dimentional description of repeat monomers, but uses a 2-dimentional matrix of identity between repeats to find instances of consecutive rows of high similarity. --minhor and --maxdiv control how many repeats constitute a HOR and what is the maximum divergence score between repeats for them to be part of a HOR.

 ## Sequence templates